KJHJason/hmac-serialiser/README.md

 Additionally, from my research and understanding, the key will be hashed with the hash function provided if the key is longer than the block size of the hash function.

-On other hand, if the key is shorter than the block size of the hash function, it will be padded with zeros or `0x00` to match the block size.
+On the other hand, if the key is shorter than the block size of the hash function, it will be padded with zeros or `0x00` to match the block size.

 Although it is not really a concern due to how HMAC works, it does reduce the effort needed to brute-force the key if it is padded with zeros.